lostcomb/Sudoku-Solver/README.md

 ## Extension

 Solve the Sudoku using a set of linear equations.
+Method outlined [here](https://uk.mathworks.com/help/optim/ug/solve-sudoku-puzzles-via-integer-programming.html).

+## Licence

+Please refer to the `LICENCE` file.